 And then there are new pieces, all die-cut and silky-smooth.
 There are 24 of them, featuring Japanese armed with submachine guns, a captured Sherman tank in Japanese colors, some more Japanese heavy artillery, Japanese and American gunboats, a flame-throwing Marine Sherman, Japanese truck-mounted anti-tank and anti-aircraft guns, some pre-war Marines and, best of all, the entire Army of Guam.

-That makes the second armed service shown in Panzer Grenadier in its entirety (following the appearance of Luxembourg’s entire army in the Summer 2013 Golden Journal).
+That makes the second armed service shown in Panzer Grenadier in its entirety (following the appearance of Luxembourg’s entire army in a long-out-of-print Golden Journal).
 I’m sure it won’t be the last.
 The Guamanians are some of the best-looking pieces in the series, sporting their unique Guam coat of arms.
 The pieces themselves are die-cut and silky-smooth just like those in Saipan 1944.

 All of that stuff comes together into the sort of book I want to see us publishing on a regular basis: good game design, good history and good art, all with a clear focus on their subject.
 Marianas 1944 is a model for our little company’s future, and I think you’re going to really enjoy it.